Homeless women in the United States: Victimization

 Homeless women who have experienced traumatic life experiences early in their life have increased chances of increased substance use and violent victimization.
-Compared to sheltered homeless women, Non-sheltered homeless women have a 35.5% rate of sexual victimization and 56.8% physical victimization.
+Compared to sheltered homeless women, non-sheltered homeless women have a 35.5% rate of sexual victimization and 56.8% physical victimization.
 Many homeless women turn to drug usage to attempt to suppress traumatic memories, however, this behaviour may increase their chances of abuse and cruel treatment.
 To avoid this, women are forced to be hyper vigilant of their surroundings and remain isolated in order to protect themselves, especially during the night if they are unable to secure safe nighttime housing.

-In a capitalist society where people depend on the acquisition of material wealth, homelessness represents the lowest demographic on the socio-economic scale.
-Research has shown that social power is particularly produced through control over and agency in a space, physically and symbolically.
-Since homeless people do not have access to or agency over a physical space, methods of exploitation are used in this sphere to gain power.
-For women, this lack of social power is especially dangerous because of the complicated intersections of gender inequalities.
-Homeless women experience higher rates of sexual and physical abuse than men because of the intersection between poverty and gender.
-Suffering gender-based violence, women use their bodies as a potential survival method when facing homelessness.
 On the streets, homeless women are left vulnerable to harassment from other homeless men and police officers.
 Therefore, many women remain in violent relationships with other homeless men because it is seen as being safer than facing it alone.